yuurierusan/Mine_Sweeper/README.md

 -   [x] Have a status text showing time since start
 -   [x] A grid/flexbox with clickable tiles
 -   [x] Have numbers appear in the grid tiles in relation to how far the bomb is from the players choice
--   [x] Have tiles change color depending on which tile is clicked and if its a bomb or a number
+-   [x] Have tiles change color or image depending on which tile is clicked and if its a bomb or a number

 ---